brianbuccola/brianbuccola.github.io/work.md

 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2018.
   [Conceptual alternatives: Competition in language and beyond][concepts-lb].
   Under review.
-- Emmanuel Chemla, Isabelle Dautriche, Brian Buccola, and Joel Fagot.
-2018.
-  [Constraints on the lexicons of human languages have cognitive roots present in baboons (*Papio papio*)][baboons-lb].
-  Under review.
 - Brian Buccola and Emmanuel Chemla.
 2018.
   [Two notes on the disjunct alternatives of disjunction][or-snippet].
   In revision.